School profile Verified 2 June 2026

 Read the 2027 admission arrangements

-Check the Inner Area and Outer Area allocations, the pupil-premium route, and the tie-break rules before you register for the Kent Test.
+Check the Inner Area and Outer Area allocations, pupil-premium route and tie-break rules before registering for the Kent Test.

 Open admission arrangements